Confidence-coin/life-cycle-java/README.md

 }
 ```

 During the construction of `LoginScreen` we are constructing a `LoginModel` but before the construction of aether one of those is ended we are starting to construct `LoginScreen` again from the `LoginModel`.
 The result of this will be a StackOverflowException.
-So instead of telling you don't do it, try to keep a separation of control in your app and fallow the [Single responsibility principle (https://en.wikipedia.org/wiki/Single_responsibility_principle).
+So instead of telling you don't do it, try to keep a separation of control in your app and fallow the [Single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle).
 I actually would like to show you a LifeCycle solution to this, it's called `Injector` and used like this:

 ```java
 class LoginScreen{